The short version

 Direct access to engineers

-You should be able to talk to the people building your product.
-Not through layers of managers.
-Directly.
+You should be able to talk to the people building your product, without going through layers of managers.

 Working software every 2 weeks

-This is the only proof of progress that matters.
-Not presentations, not demos, not status reports.
-Deployed software.
+Deployed software is the only proof of progress that matters: not presentations, not demos, not status reports.

 Honest “no” answers